South Park season 27: Reception

-The season heavily lampooned President Donald Trump, which was met with criticism from the administration.
+The season heavily lampooned President Donald Trump, which was met with criticism from his administration.
 The season also featured a parody of United States Secretary of Homeland Security Kristi Noem and conservative commentator Charlie Kirk in the second episode, "Got a Nut".
 While Noem criticized her portrayal, Kirk reacted positively, calling it a "badge of honor".
 Following Kirk's assassination on September 10, 2025, the episode was pulled from reruns though is still available to view on streaming platforms.